couriersud/msigd/README.md

 Multi monitor support:
     On libHid systems use 'lsusb -v' to get the serial number of attached monitors.
-    On libUSB systems use 'msgid --debug -s unknown` to get a list of attached monitors.
+    On libUSB systems use 'msigd --debug -s unknown` to get a list of attached monitors.